-Creating a healthy waffle recipe required a few rounds of trials to make sure it tasted “yummy” and wasn’t just “ok, this is healthy.”
+Creating this required a few rounds of trials to make sure it tasted “yummy” and wasn’t just “ok, this is healthy.”
 You know what I mean.

 Everything about these waffles is impressive!
 The flavor, the small number of ingredients needed, and the effortless way they are prepared are perfection.
 Let’s talk about the main ingredients:

-Banana: Adding a banana means you are adding natural sweetness without adding refined sugars.
+Banana: Adding a banana means you are adding natural sweetness without needing refined sugars.
 That is a massive win because so many of us add sugar to everything.
-The natural sweetness in bananas is terrific too.

-Greek Yogurt: When you add Greek yogurt, you will get a boost of protein as well as probiotics and calcium too.
-Plus, it’s a complimentary flavor to the other ingredients also.
+Greek Yogurt: Greek yogurt provides a boost of protein as well as probiotics and calcium too.

 I made it in my food processor, but a blender like the Vitamix will work well!
 I love that it came out the same both ways.
-The oats create a flour type texture when pulsed and it really changes the texture nicely.
+The oats create a flour-type texture when pulsed.

 You can, but you will need to use a smaller amount.
-You want to keep the consistency similar to pancake batter.
+You want to keep the consistency similar thick pancake batter.
 If it gets too runny, it will be a complete mess!

-Absolutely!
-Just like it is done in the How to Freeze Pancakes post, fully cook the waffles and place them on a cookie sheet/sheet pan in the freezer for several hours.
+Follow the instructions in the How to Freeze Pancakes post.
+Fully cook the waffles and place them on a cookie sheet/sheet pan in the freezer for several hours.
 Individually wrap them in Saran, Press and Seal, or foil and place in a freezer safe Ziploc bag.
 Take one out the night before you want to have one for breakfast and zap it in the microwave in the morning for 1-2 minutes.
 I recommend doing one minute first and check it.
 If it needs longer, flip it over and do 15-second intervals.
 It’s always better to keep checking when you are reheating.